Compare any two graphics cards:

 Pixel Rate

-The Radeon HD 6950 2GB will be quite a bit (more or less 129%) more effective at anti-aliasing than the Radeon HD 5750 512MB, and able to handle higher screen resolutions without losing too much performance. (explain)
+The Radeon HD 6950 2GB is much (about 129%) more effective at full screen anti-aliasing than the Radeon HD 5750 512MB, and also should be able to handle higher resolutions while still performing well. (explain)

 Radeon HD 6950 2GB 25600 Mpixels/sec